stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 1. In the vSphere Client (HTML5) click on Webserver01 to bring it into focus.
 2. Click the black box below Summary in the middle of the screen.
 This will attempt to launch a console session but it may fail because the pop-up was blocked.
 If this occurs follow steps 3-6, otherwise proceed to the next section.
 3. Click the icon with the small red x in the Chrome address bar to launch to pop-up blocker dialog.
-4. Click the radio button next to Always allow pop-ips from https://vcenter.sddc-xx-xx-xxxx.vmwarevmc.com
+4. Click the radio button next to Always allow pop-ups from https://vcenter.sddc-xx-xx-xxxx.vmwarevmc.com
 5. Click the Done button.
 6. Return to the black box below the Summary and click it again.
 The console session should launch in a new tab.